 • How has architecture extracted from the environment in the production of architectural knowledge?

-• What does architecture history contribute to discussions about the environmental crisis?
+• How do the particularities of architecture history shape discussions about the environmental crisis?

-• How is the environment read through issues of decolonization and anti-racism in the field?
+• How is the environment framed through issues of decolonization and anti-racism in the field?

 Current: welcomes critical writing on environment and architecture, broadly defined, particularly writing that seeks to question established assumptions within the field.
 While Current: is focused on histories of the human-made world, essays that are interdisciplinary, speculative, and engage in novel methodological approaches are strongly encouraged.
 We seek to publish writing from or featuring voices that have been marginalized within architecture histories.
 Submissions can explore any topic, theme, region, or time-period.
 We are particularly interested in essays that are original, well-researched, and grounded in case studies.
 Submissions can be long form essays (3000-7000 words), or shorter, exploratory articles (1000-1500 words).
 Long form essays will be considered through our review process (see below).